Gilliard's flying fox

-Gilliard's flying fox (Pteropus gilliardorum) is a species of flying fox in the family Pteropodidae.
-In Spanish, the common name is zorro volador de Gilliard.
+Gilliard's flying fox (Pteropus gilliardi) is a species of flying fox in the family Pteropodidae.
 It is endemic to Papua New Guinea.
 It is known from only three specimens.

 Biology

 Their natural habitats are subtropical or tropical dry forests and subtropical or tropical swamps.
 They prefer to stay solitary or in small groups.
 They live in a restricted range, and widespread clearing of lowland forests could affect upland habitats.